Maxencelaf/Maxencelaf/README.md

 - 👋 Hi, I’m @Maxencelaf
 - 👀 I’m interested in ...
 App development and Programming MCU
 - 🌱 I’m currently learning ...
-WPF, xaml, C#, C
+Rust, Java, fxml
-- 💞️ I’m looking to collaborate on ...
-WPF Projects
+- 💞️ I’m looking to collaborate on ... embedded projects and desktop apps
 - 📫 How to reach me ...
 Email (Maxencelaf@hotmail.com)

 <!---